9-5/Chromium-Intelligence/README.md

   - Text Summarization
   - Custom Prompt

-*Note: Cloudflare Workers AI support is limited at this point!*
+*Stay tuned; more features are being added at this point!*

 ## Privacy Notice